nf-core/eager/docs/usage.md

 > By default, if a pipeline step fails, nf-core/eager will resubmit the job with twice the amount of CPU and memory.
 This will occur two times before failing.

+If you want to configure your pipeline interactively using a graphical user interface, please visit [https://nf-co.re/launch](https://nf-co.re/launch), select the `eager` pipeline and the version you intend to run and follow the on-screen instructions to create a config for your pipeline run.

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: